Budget is already allotted for the year. There’s not enough time to make a deal.

 And, who knows?
 You may find yourself with some extra budget burning a hole in your pocket at end-of-year.
 What better way to spend it than setting your team up for success?
 You’ll have your new solution in place and the cost (or part of it) can be allocated to last year’s bottom line.

-From fast-tracked deployment to value-added deals, making smart sales software decisions in December gives your sales team the gift of a more prosperous new year.
+From fast-tracked deployment to value-added deals, making smart sales software decisions in Q4 makes you look like a genius and gives your sales team the gift of a more prosperous new year.